jesusdavid24/test-Kuepa/README.md

 I must clarify that when a user is created an email is sent to your registered email and you must confirm the account.
 This email is a test email, I only created it for the test and there is no problem to use it.

+For the database we used ORM prisma with mongodb.
+I created a test cluster and in the environment variables I leave the exact address of my cluster, in case it does not work, it is necessary to go to mongo atlas and create a new cluster.
+After creating it, go to the part that says connection and there it gives you a link to mongo compass, I used that one, but you can use the one you want.

 ```shell
   PORT=3005
   DATABASE_URL=mongodb+srv://jbravov:hsgt32ycy0x6VVuv@kuepa.vxbsmv8.mongodb.net/dbkuepa